Evil Dictator’s Eat Too

 The last three large cod fishing ships set sail for Newfoundland for the last time in 1974, coinciding with the fall of the dictatorship and the peaceful revolution of April 25th which brought democracy to the country.

-The Portuguese still love codfish today and it is said they have 1001 ways of cooking it.
+The Portuguese still love codfish today and it is now claimed they have 1001 ways of cooking it.
 Presently, 70% of codfish comes from Norway and the Portuguese are always taking sustainable consumption, climatic change and versatility into consideration.

 SALT FACT: Portuguese salt (Flor de Sal) is internationally popular and is similar to French salt (Fluer de Sel).
 Portuguese salt is collected from evaporation pools of sea water like they do in Nicaragua.
 With an area of 360 hectares or just under 900 acres, the Samouco Salt Pans in Alcochete were the main source of salt farming near Lisbon.